 OF YESTERDAY, TOMORROW

 So just how did Disney transform this place from farmland to fantasyland to become one of the most beloved places in the world?
-Let’s take a trip through yesterday, today and tomorrow to find out.
+Let’s discover the history of Disneyland by taking a trip through yesterday, today, and tomorrow to find out.

 By the 1940’s, Walt Disney Studios had become well-known for its cartoon characters, including Mickey Mouse, and animated films like Snow White.
 Disney started receiving letters from fans who wanted to visit the studios; they wanted to do more than just go to the movies, they wanted to be part of an experience.
 Disney knew the actual studio wouldn’t offer much in terms of entertainment for the public, so he started dreaming up a place for tourists to visit.
 He spoke of creating a place both children and adults would enjoy, where their favorite characters and films could come to life.